Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Results

 \section{Results}

-We simulate 100,000 synthetic GWs \footnote{We use the \textsc{IMRPhenomHM} \citep{imrphenomhm} approximant as implemented in the \textsc{LALSuite} software package \citep{lalsuite}} for a population of compact binaries and inject them in stationary Gaussian noise.
+We simulate 100,000 synthetic GWs \footnote{We use the \textsc{IMRPhenomHM} \citep{imrphenomhm} approximant as implemented in the \textsc{lalsuite} software package \citep{lalsuite}} for a population of compact binaries and inject them in stationary Gaussian noise.
 The component masses, distributed log-uniformly, span $m_1 \in \left [1, 60 \right ] M_{\odot}$, $m_2 \in \left [1, 3 \right ] M_{\odot}$, covering the region of mass-space thought to encompass BNSs and NSBHs; however, a mass-ratio cut $q \equiv m_1/m_2 \leq 20 $ is applied because reliable synthetic GW waveforms, which include higher modes, are currently unavailable for $q \gtrsim 20$.
-The binaries are distributed uniformly in co-moving volume {\it up to a limiting distance} $d_L^{\mathrm{max}}$, as well as in right-ascension ($\alpha \in \left [0, 2\pi \right]$), declination ($\sin \delta \in \left [-1, 1 \right ]$), polarization ($\psi \in \left [0, 2\pi \right]$), and inclination angle ($\cos \iota \in \left [-1, 1 \right]$).
+The binaries are distributed uniformly in co-moving volume {\it up to a limiting distance} $d_L^{\mathrm{max}}$, as well as in right-ascension ($\alpha \in \left [0, 2\pi \right]$), declination ($\sin \delta \in \left [-1, 1 \right ]$), polarization ($\psi \in \left [0, 2\pi \right]$), and inclination angle ($\cos \iota \in \left [-1, 1 \right]$). \footnote{Of the $100,000$ events, only those were selected that crossed an SNR threshold of 8.
+It turns out, however, since the distances are relatively small, that all events for the considered observing scenarios, cross this threshold.
+The only exception is the O5 scenario assuming a limiting distance of $200$ Mpc, where out of the $100,000$ events, only $\sim 30$ are undetected}.
 For each binary coalescence event considered, we compute the localisation skyarea for three fiducial times to coalescence comparable to typical slew-times of electromagnetic telescopes: $20,~40,~60$ seconds.
 We do so using $\ell=m=2$ mode waveforms, as well as those that include the $\ell=m=3$ and $\ell=m=4$ modes in addition to the $\ell=m=2$ mode, and evaluate the skyarea reduction factor due to the inclusion of the higher modes.
-We repeat this exercise for three limiting distances: $d_L^{\mathrm{max}} = 40,~100,~200$ Mpc \footnote{Since the binaries are distributed only up to relatively smaller distances, almost all systems are detectable based on a network SNR threshold of $8$.}, as well as the two observing scenarios: O5 and Voyager described in Section~\ref{sec:method}.
+We repeat this exercise for three limiting distances: $d_L^{\mathrm{max}} = 40,~100,~200$ Mpc \footnote{Note that we consider $100,000$ binaries for each of the limiting distances.
+This is to ensure that we are not statistically limited at lower distances.}, as well as the two observing scenarios: O5 and Voyager described in Section~\ref{sec:method}.